Section 4: Work Conditions and Hours

 Inclement Weather/Emergency Closings

 At times, emergencies can disrupt Company operations.
 In extreme cases, these circumstances may not allow you to make it to work.
-In the event that such an emergency occurs during nonworking hours, employees may call their manager and seek direction.
+If such an emergency occurs during nonworking hours, employees may call their manager and seek direction.

 However, if absence is the result, with supervisory approval, employees may use available paid time off, such as unused PTO days.
 Employees in essential operations may be asked to work on a day when operations are officially closed.